 The hurricanes' impact on public services has been immense.
 This includes impacts to public health, and mental health, and existing service providers' ability to provide housing counseling, legal counseling, job training, mental health, and general health services.
-As stated in the Build Back Better report, "many hospitals and primary care facilities were forced to close, nursing homes were left without power or resources, the social service "safety net" fell apart, and basic resources such as clean and potable water, food and medicine became scarce and turned the emergency on the island into a humanitarian crisis."
-As FEMA Public Assistance and private insurance estimates are finalized, remaining unmet need for healthcare facilities may be addressed in forthcoming action plan amendments as funds become available.
+Puerto Rico's mortality rate increased by 62% right after Hurricane Maria from September 20,2017 to December 31, 2017.
+The Harvard T. Chan school of Public Health and other institutions stated that "the interruption of medical care was the primary cause of sustained high mortality rates in the months after the hurricane."
+82 The Build Back Better report also stated, "many hospitals and primary care facilities were forced to close, nursing homes were left without power or resources, the social service "safety net" fell apart, and basic resources such as clean and potable water, food and medicine became scarce and turned the emergency on the island into a humanitarian crisis."
+83